-Dynamic languages are generally easier for total beginners to learn because of their flexibility, where programmer can quickly build an app from scratch with lesser coding.
+Dynamic languages are generally easier for total beginners to learn because of their flexibility, where programmers can quickly build an app from scratch with lesser coding.

-New programmers find them fun to learn because they are very high-level languages, you’d spend lesser time to get the details right and more time in learning programming concepts.
+New programmers find them fun to learn because they are very high-level languages, you’d spend lesser time getting the details right and more time in learning programming concepts.

 4 of our best programming languages list for beginners are dynamic languages and they are: